rubensworks/Workshop-Semantics2025-SemDev/content/format.md

 This workshop will invite three types of contributions:

 1. **Software talk**: Participants can submit a short paper (5-6 pages, or ~2,000 words) they can present and (optionally) demonstrate at the workshop.
+We encourage hands-on presentations, such as live-coding.
 2. **Software demo**: Participants can submit a link to a software repository (that has a README) they can demonstrate at the workshop.
 3. **Discussion topic**: Participants can submit an abstract (short paragraph) to propose an interactive discussion topic.